 Now that life is settling back into a new normal, several countries are re-opening tourism and lifting travel restrictions.
 South Korea is one amongst those to re-start with some adjustments and social distancing.
-As the travel industry gradually resumes, here are some of the Korean festivals that you can look forward to enjoying in your South Korea trip.
+Here are some of the Korean festivals in the months of May and June that you can look forward to enjoying in your South Korea trip.

 Changdeokgung Palace Moonlight Tour